WiseLibs/better-sqlite3/docs/performance.md

 ## Checkpoint starvation

-Checkpoint starvation is when SQLite3 is unable to recycle the [WAL file](https://www.sqlite.org/wal.html) due to everlasting concurrent reads to the database.
+Checkpoint starvation is when SQLite is unable to recycle the [WAL file](https://www.sqlite.org/wal.html) due to everlasting concurrent reads to the database.
 If this happens, the WAL file will grow without bound, leading to unacceptable amounts of disk usage and deteriorating performance.

 If you don't access the database from multiple processes or threads simultaneously, you'll never encounter this issue.